BrunoReboul/ram-config-template/services/monitor/instances/monitor_gcf_location/constraints/to_be_adapted/readme.md

 ## Background

-Cloud Functions location have to comply with data soveriegnty regulation
+Cloud Functions location have to comply with data soveriegnty regulation The location is choosen at deployment time.

 ## Fix

-The location is choosen at deployment time.
+Re-deploy the function in an authorized region.
+Delete the function in the unauthorized region.

 ```shell
 gcloud functions deploy FUNCTION_NAME --region REGION FLAGS...